arm-university/Digital-Signal-Processing-Education-Kit/README.md

 ## Bugs and issues
-Please contact the respective authors of the repository by clicking on the Original GitHub respository link listed in the summary below.
+Please contact the respective authors of the repository by clicking on the original GitHub respository link listed in the summary below.

 ## Uni-adapted kits summary: